guessit-io/guessit/README.md

 Support
 -------

-This project is hosted on `GitHub <https://github.com/guessit-io/guessit>`_.
+This project is hosted on [GitHub](https://github.com/guessit-io/guessit).
 Feel free to open an issue if you think you have found a bug or something is missing in guessit.

-GuessIt relies on `Rebulk <https://github.com/Toilal/rebulk>`_ project for pattern and rules registration.
+GuessIt relies on [Rebulk](https://github.com/Toilal/rebulk) project for pattern and rules registration.

 License
 -------

-GuessIt is licensed under the `LGPLv3 license <http://www.gnu.org/licenses/lgpl.html>`_.
+GuessIt is licensed under the [LGPLv3 license](http://www.gnu.org/licenses/lgpl.html).